-Located in Pullayup, Wash., The Ballou Junior High School project is the Puyallup School District’s first GC-CM project.
-The project is well-suited for the GC-CM delivery method because the work is immersed in occupied facilities.
-Ballou’s campus has four existing buildings of varying ages, connected by outdoor courtyards and pathways.
+Located in Pullayup, Wash., The Ballou Junior High School project was the Puyallup School District’s first GC-CM project.
+The project was well-suited for the GC-CM delivery method because the work is immersed in occupied facilities.
+Ballou’s campus had four existing buildings of varying ages, connected by outdoor courtyards and pathways.
 The overall campus includes two other occupied schools, New Firgrove Elementary and Old Firgrove Elementary.
-Old Firgrove is temporarily serving as the home for Karshner Elementary which burned down in an Independence Day arson tragedy last year.
-Once Karshner is rebuilt, the Old Firgrove building is scheduled for demolition as part of this project.
-Ballou’s existing library is being replaced with a brand new library in a new 17,100 SF stand-alone building along with six new classrooms and two new science classrooms.
-The existing library space will be remodeled to accommodate special education programs.
-Ballou is the only middle school in the district without an auxiliary gym, so this project also includes a 4,700 SF aux gym addition.
+Old Firgrove was temporarily serving as the home for Karshner Elementary which burned down in an Independence Day arson tragedy.
+Once Karshner was rebuilt, the Old Firgrove building was scheduled for demolition as part of this project.
+Ballou’s existing library was replaced with a brand new library in a new 17,100 SF stand-alone building along with six new classrooms and two new science classrooms.
+The existing library space was remodeled to accommodate special education programs.
+Ballou was the only middle school in the district without an auxiliary gym, so this project also included a 4,700 SF aux gym addition.